HackFargo/docs/README.md

 ### Instructions
 Think of a data set that interests you and form a keyword to filter that data upon.
-In order to receive a list of incidents filtered by your keyword, you would need to make a HTTP `GET` request to a path that is formed by joining our API endpoint URL `http://api.hackfargo.co` and your keyword properly formatted within the strcuture noted in the section below; like such `http://api.hackfargo.co/calls/type/Party`
+In order to receive a list of incidents filtered by your keyword, you would need to make a HTTP `GET` request to a path formed by joining our API endpoint URL `http://api.hackfargo.co` and your keyword (formatted within the strcuture noted in the section below); like such `http://api.hackfargo.co/calls/type/Party`